 Golden State Warriors Reportedly Unwilling to Part With Two Key Roster Players in Trade Talks

-The Golden State Warriors are one of just two teams in the NBA this off-season to not make a move, but so far that hasn't stopped all of the speculation around the team.
-Most of that has involved Jonathan Kuminga, but now, more speculation and rumours have emerged, with the team reportedly unwilling to part with other key pieces too.
+The Golden State Warriors are one of just two teams in the NBA this offseason to not make a move, but so far, that hasn't stopped all of the speculation around the team.
+Most of that has involved Jonathan Kuminga, but now, more speculation and rumors have emerged, with the team reportedly unwilling to part with other key pieces, too.

-In a recent report from Sam Amick of The Athletic, the reporter revealed that the team are also unwilling to deal either Moses Moody or Buddy Hield.
+In a recent report from Sam Amick of The Athletic, the reporter revealed that the team is also unwilling to deal either Moses Moody or Buddy Hield.

-Their unwillingness to do so is reportedly an obstacle in the team potentially trading Kuminga, and with the Warriors standing on business so far, it appears as though none of the three will be moved this off-season.
+Their unwillingness to do so is reportedly an obstacle to the team potentially trading Kuminga, and with the Warriors standing on business so far, it appears as though none of the three will be moved this offseason.
 While this will mean the team made no major moves, it also means they keep their immense depth, something that has saved them over the past few seasons.

 If the Warriors do not end up making a move, this is how their current roster and lineup will look heading into next season: